YangTh599/inheritance-starter/primm-directions.md

 Copy and paste the previous code snippet into in a file named `ai-primm.py`.

 Run the script.
 Did your predictions match the output?
 Why or why not?
+    My prediction matched the output because the code was simply displayed.

 ---